Chapter 524 — Uniform Probate Code

 Decedent's Nonprobate Transfers to Surviving Spouse

-This section lists the deceased person's non-probate transfers (like joint accounts, life insurance, and trusts) that …
+This section covers nonprobate transfers (such as joint accounts, life insurance, and trust distributions) that pass to …

 524.2-207